tenzir/tenzir/web/docs/formats/pcap.md

 the parser injects this additional event before the subsequent stream of packets.

+Emitting this extra event makes it possible to seed the `pcap` printer with a file header from the input.
+This allows for controlling the timestamp formatting (microseconds vs. nanosecond granularity) and byte order in the packet headers.

+Use this option when you would like to reproduce the identical trace file layout of the PCAP input.

 ## Examples

 Read packets from a PCAP file: